 In 2011, Peter conducted twenty-first century choral and instrumental pieces, including a world premiere, at the Hartt School of Music in Connecticut.
 He has lectured for the Wagner Society in Trier, Germany, and recorded a DVD of Irish silent films with filmmaker Peter Flynn of Emerson College (The O’Kalem Collection: 1910-1915).
 Peter returned to the New York Jewish Film Festival to accompany Benya Krik in 2016.
 He also plays for ballet at The Boston Conservatory, including their summer dance intensives, was a substitute class pianist with the New York City Ballet, and has played at the Boston Ballet School.
 Since 2013, Freisinger has accompanied auditions and masterclasses on piano at the Classical Singer Convention in Boston, and in that year debuted as a conductor in Kazan, Dimitrovgrad, and Ulyanovsk, Russia.
 In addition, he conducted a reading with the student orchestra at the Nizhniy Novgorod Glinka Conservatory.
 Peter was music director at All Souls Unitarian Universalist Church in Braintree, the First Baptist Church in Needham, and most recently at Nahant Village Church, all in Massachusetts.
 He was pianist at The University Club for four years, and was the main keyboardist for the “Dance with Parkinson’s” classes at Urbanity Dance for nine years, from its inception.
 In 2015, Freisinger was invited to conduct the Pacific Symphony Orchestra in Vladivostok, Russia, as part of their “Far Eastern Spring” festival.
 In June 2016, Peter returned to Ulyanovsk for an outdoor concert, performing works by Glinka, Ravel, Enesco, Falla, and Gershwin.
 In 2019 he conducted readings for AMC's "Mountains and Music" in New Hampshire.
 In 2021-22 Peter lived in Vienna, Austria, and was one of the pianists for the Wiener Staatsballett for six weeks.
-In August 2022, he began work in Germany at the Landestheater Detmold.
+For the 2022-23 season, he worked at the Landestheater Detmold.